Demi Lovato Comes Out as Non-Binary and Changes Pronouns to They/Them - E! Online

 Demi Lovato is sharing more about their ongoing fluidity journey.

-The 28-year-old star took to Instagram on Wednesday, May 19 to announce that they identify as non-binary and will be using the pronouns they/them moving forward.
+The 28-year-old star took to Instagram on Wednesday, May 19 to announce they identify as non-binary and will be using the gender-neutral pronouns they/them moving forward.
 The message came as part of the first episode from the performer's new podcast series, 4D.

 "Every day we wake up, we are given another opportunity and chance to be who we want and wish to be," Demi wrote in the caption.
 "I've spent the majority of my life growing in front of all of you… you've seen the good, the bad, and everything in between.
 Not only has my life been a journey for myself, I was also living for those on the other side of the cameras."